What You Can Do with a Geography Degree

 If you’re a geography major looking for help in paying for school, then you’re in luck!
 Our scholarships database has Canadian and American scholarships that are specific to geography, as well as scholarships that are open to any field of study.

-Success Tip: Be sure to apply for any and all scholarships for which you qualify, as there are millions of dollars of scholarships in Canada and the United States that go unused every year due to a lack of applicants.
+Just make sure you apply for any and all scholarships for which you qualify, as there are millions of dollars of scholarships in Canada and the United States that go unused every year due to a lack of applicants.

 To find out more about careers directly related to your geography degree, consult the following professional association websites.
 They offer career-related information, and many have opportunities for student membership, as well as job placement and mentoring opportunities.